How to Fix ERR_SSL_VERSION_INTERFERENCE Error in Google Chrome?

 5. Disabling any Browser Extensions

 Google extensions can be a big problem besides being super useful for the user.
-Some of the extensions can be really troublesome while browsing the web.
-Therefore, it is ideal to disable them one by one and checking if disabling any of them leads to fixing the error.
+Some of the extensions can be troublesome while browsing the web.
+Therefore, it is ideal to disable them individually and check if disabling them will fix the error.

 If you get one, either disable it permanently or remove it from the browser.